blueedgenick/rate-conv/README.md

     * "h"
     * "hr"
     * "hour"
-* Probably the most important thing to note when specifying inputs is that a lower-case 'b'
+* Probably the most important thing to note when specifying inputs is that a lower-case 'b' always dentoes 'bits' whereas an upper-case 'B' always means 'bytes'.

 ## Usage